dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 The user should be able to:
 * Build up a structured in-memory representation of the JSON payload.
 * Query the document object model.
 * Modify it.
 That includes, remove, add, and update.
-This means we want to build a modifiable JsonDocument that is not just readonly.
+This means we want to build a modifiable JsonDocument analogue that is not just readonly.

 ## TODOs